bazmatic/astrovoid/README.md

 ### Enemy Types

-- **Static**: Stationary enemies that fire at the player when in range
+- **Static**: Stationary enemies that fire at the player when in range.
+When hit by projectiles, they gain momentum and move with physics, bouncing off walls.
+Require multiple hits to destroy.
 - **Patrol**: Move in straight lines, reversing direction on wall collision
 - **Aggressive**: Actively chase the player when alerted
 - **Replay**: Purple ships that replay your previous successful attempt
+- **Egg**: Stationary enemies that grow over time.
+When they reach maximum size, they hatch and spawn 1-3 Baby enemies.
+Can be destroyed by projectiles before hatching (requires 2 hits).
+When hit, they gain momentum and move with physics.
+- **Baby**: Small, fast versions of Replay enemies that spawn when Eggs hatch
+- **Split Boss**: Large enemies (2x size) that split into two Replay enemies when destroyed.
+Require 3 hits to destroy.
+- **Mother Boss**: Very large enemies (3x size) that continuously lay Egg enemies.
+Require 5 hits to destroy.
+When destroyed, they split into two Replay enemies like Split Boss.

 ### Level Progression